highbyte/dotnet-6502/docs/web-apps/avalonia-browser.md

 - SwiftLink is available in the browser build through a WebSocket bridge endpoint.
 This supports both direct raw-byte bridging and a fixed-target Hayes modem workflow for software such as Compunet Reborn.
 See [Systems / C64 / SwiftLink support](../systems/c64/swiftlink.md).
+- The browser C64 defaults are configured for the deployed Cloudflare bridge:
+  `wss://ws-tcp-bridge.highbyte.workers.dev/bridge`, target id `compunet-reborn`, transport mode `HayesModem`, interrupt line `NMI`.
+  When developing the bridge locally with `wrangler dev`, temporarily change the bridge URL to `ws://127.0.0.1:8787/bridge`.

 ### System: Generic computer